MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintPrinterTaskTriggerDefinition.md

 # Get-MgBetaPrintPrinterTaskTriggerDefinition

 ## SYNOPSIS
-An abstract definition that will be used to create a printTask when triggered by a print event.
+An abstract definition that is used to create a printTask when triggered by a print event.
 Read-only.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPrintPrinterTaskTriggerDefinition](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintPrinterTaskTriggerDefinition?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)
 ```
-Get-MgBetaPrintPrinterTaskTriggerDefinition -PrintTaskTriggerId <String> -PrinterId <String>
+Get-MgBetaPrintPrinterTaskTriggerDefinition -PrinterId <String> -PrintTaskTriggerId <String>
  [-ExpandProperty <String[]>] [-Property <String[]>] [<CommonParameters>]
 ```